changetocoding/Web-Development-Course/Week 4/README.md

 # History of Javascript

-Invented in 1995 by Brendan Eich, while he was working for Netscape Communications
+Invented in 1995 by Brendan Eich, while he was working for Netscape Communications,

 Was first known as Mocha before it was renamed to Livescript for the release of Netscape Navigator 2

+Was designed to add interactivity to webpages

+Was renamed from Livescript to Javascript to capitalise on Javascript's popularity

-ECMAScript was created as a standard for Javascript
+ECMAScript was created as a standard for Javascript when Netscape submitted JavaScript to ECMA International

-Is a scripting lanugage -

-AJAX -
+Microsoft reverse engineered their own version of Javascript in 1996 after the release of Internet Explorer called JScript.

+Throughout most of the early 2000s Javascript was stagnant until 2004 when Mozilla released Firefox and began wroking

+AJAX - A term coined by Jesse James Garrett used to described a set of technologies where Javascript acted as the backbone to create web applications where data could be loaded in the background without needed to refresh the whole page.

+Chrome released in 2008 using the V8 Javascript engine - faster than competition at the time.

 Node.JS